 Business process flow entity customization support

-Introduced in the Dynamics 365 (online), version 9.0 update, business process flow entities can appear in the system so that entity record data can be made available in grids, views, charts, and dashboards.
+Introduced in the Dynamics 365 for Customer Engagement apps version 9.0 update, business process flow entities can appear in the system so that entity record data can be made available in grids, views, charts, and dashboards.

 Use business process flow entity records with grids, views, charts, and dashboards